 Now, what is this all about?

-Can Christians in the Church (or a past Jewish assembly) just come to a conclusion on which they all agree and have that conclusion already be decided in the heavens?

-That, of course, is NOT the way matters exist, NO more so than angels in the heavenly courts can do the same and have their actions seen as the Lord's actions.
+Can Christians in a Church just come to a conclusion on which they all agree and have that conclusion already be decided in the heavens?
+That's NOT exactly the way matters exist, no more so than angels in the heavenly courts can do the same and have their actions seen as the Lord's actions.

-Angels in the heavenly courts, in order to have their actions seen as those of the Lord, MUST act under established laws; and Christians in the Church (or a past Jewish assembly), in order to have their actions seen as having already been performed in the heavens, MUST do the same.

-Christians MUST act in complete accord with the revealed Word (EXACTLY as Peter acted in Matt.
+Angels in the heavenly courts, in order to have their actions seen as those of the Lord, MUST act under established laws; and Christians in the Church today, in order to have their actions seen as having already been performed in the heavens, MUST do the same.
+They MUST act in complete accord with the revealed Word (EXACTLY as Peter acted in Matt.
 16:16).

-Remaining COMPLETELY within the scope of the proclaimed Word, that bound or loosed on earth will be seen as having AL-READY been bound or loosed in the heavens.

-This CANNOT help but be the case, for God MUST remain COMPLETELY TRUE to His Word.
+Remaining completely within the scope of the proclaimed Word, that bound or loosed on earth will be seen as having ALREADY been bound or loosed in the heavens.
+This CANNOT help but be the case, for God MUST remain true to His Word.

-"The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times" (Ps.
-12:6).
+"The words of the Lord are pure words: as silver tried in a furnace of earth, purified seven times" [Ps.
+12:6].

-"Forever, O Lord, thy word is settled in heaven" (Ps.
-119:89).
+"Forever, O Lord, thy word is settled in heaven" [Ps.
+119:89].

-"...thou hast magnified thy word above thy name [lit., '...You have exalted Your Word and Your Name above all things']" (Ps.
-138:2b).
+"...thou hast magnified thy word above thy name [lit., '...You have exalted above all things Your Word and Your Name' (Ps.
+138:2b)]."